ModUDuke/courses-conclusion-and-review/chapter7.md

 ---

-## Practice Using IV to Solve Noncompliance in the OHIE
+## Practice Using IV to Solve Noncompliance in the OHIE.

 ```yaml
 type: NormalExercise